acts-project/acts/docs/examples/howto/add_new_algorithm.rst

 Example empty algorithm
 -----------------------
-A complete example of an algorithm called ``UserAlgorithm`` can be found in this two branches/locations:
+A complete example of an algorithm called `UserAlgorithm` can be found in these two branches/locations:

 [Algorithm definition](https://github.com/asalzburger/acts/tree/ws-add-user-algorithm/Examples/Algorithms/Tutorial)